-• Yes, we'll do that: Propositional Logic.
+• Yes, we'll do that: Propositional Logic (Section 2 of the lecture).

 "What is the secret of your long life?" a centenarian was asked.
 "I strictly follow my diet: If I don't drink beer for dinner, then I always have fish.
 Any time I have both beer and fish for dinner, then I do without ice cream.
 If I have ice cream or don't have beer, then I never eat fish."